SavannaMoss/BroadStrokes/README.md

 - Displays training accuracy, testing accuracy, number of mislabeled and correctly labeled images, and a confusion matrix graph.

 *CNN.py* is the convolutional neural network.
-- Displays training loss and accuracy, testing loss and accuracy, number of mislabeled and correctly labeled images, and a confusion matrix graph.
+- Displays training loss and accuracy, testing loss and accuracy, and a line graph of the training and testing accuracy over time.